Sudo-Ivan/wtfareu/README.md

-# Where the flip are u
+# Where the f*ck/flip are u

 A Hyprland GUI to find out which workspace an app is running in.